Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, a new user account for Jane Doe is created in Active Directory, and she is assigned to the Domain Admins Security Group.
-By adding her to this group, Jane Doe is granted full administrative privileges over the domain, allowing her to manage domain settings, users, and other resources across the network.
-This step ensures that she has the necessary permissions to perform high-level administrative tasks within the domain, such as managing user accounts, group policies, and server configurations.
+In this step, I created a new user account for Jane Doe in Active Directory and added her to the Domain Admins Security Group.
+By assigning her to this group, I granted her full administrative privileges over the domain, allowing her to manage domain settings, users, and other resources across the network.
+This ensures that Jane has the necessary permissions to perform high-level administrative tasks within the domain, such as managing user accounts, group policies, and server configurations.
 </p>
 <br />